jagins/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+The difference between SQL and relational databases is that SQL is a langauge to query the database while relational databases just store information and how the tables relate to another.
+However SQL is needed to pull the relationships out of the database.

 - [ ] Why do tables need a `primary key`?

+Tables need primary keys as provide a way to access the rows, and which also allows the db designer to join tables together easily.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foriegn keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many to many relationship between 2 tables, you'll need to have a bridge or a joining table.
+The joining table will then store all the possible combinations you'll want to store.

 ## Minimum Viable Product